 Understanding the Importance of a Thermometer

-A thermometer is a vital tool in various fields, ranging from medical care to scientific research and industrial applications.
+A thermometer is a vital tool across fields, from medical care to scientific research and industrial applications.
 Understanding how to use a thermometer with liquid in a glass correctly and why it’s important can help you achieve the most accurate measurements possible.

 1. Health Monitoring